JarrLane/Offensive_Meeting_Content/JavaScript-Vulnerabilities/JavaScript-fundamentals/js-intro.md

 variable, use const to declare a block constant, use if for conditional statements, use switch for switch statements, use for to make a block of statements that will execute in a loop, use function to declare a function, return to exit a function, and use try to handle errors if a block of code doesnt work.
 I'll get into the difference between var and let soon.

 In js there are two types of values, fixed (wont change) and variable (can change).
-Continue at JS syntax
+Fixed values are hard coded, or directly writen in the code, variables are declared, and hold whatever they are assigned.
+Use var and let to create variables.
+Any variable declered with const doesnt chabge its asssigned value.